april-org/april-ann/README.md

 At the end of this document there are information about Doxygen documentation which can be useful for C/C++ developing.
 For Lua developing use the wiki.

+It is possible to make a pull request directly to `master` branch for bug or memory leak solving.

 Requirements
 ------------